Audits drive continuous improvement and ensure installation problems are dealt with promptly.

 Step one: Selecting sites to audit

-At this step Solar Victoria selects the audit sites, aiming to inspect a sample of five percent of all Solar Homes and Solar for Business installations.
-This may happen three to six months after installation.
-We sometimes also conduct audits more rapidly.
-This can happen as soon as a few weeks after installation.
+At this step, we select the audit sites, aiming to inspect a sample of 2.5 per cent of all Solar Homes Program installations.
+This may occur shortly after installation or up to six months after installation.

-We are committed to auditing a range of installations across the state.
-In selecting an audit site, we may consider a retailer’s performance, industry experience, compliance history and system price.
+We are committed to auditing a range of installations across Victoria.
+When selecting an audit site, we may consider a retailer’s performance, industry experience, compliance history, product and system price.

 Step two: Conducting the audit

-If selected, a representative from TechSafe contacts the homeowner or business owner to arrange a suitable time for the inspection.
+If selected, a representative from TechSafe will contact the homeowner to arrange a suitable time for the inspection.
+We also email the homeowner to let them know about the audit.

-Auditors for the Solar Homes and Solar for Business programs look at a range of matters including:
+Auditors for the Solar Homes Program look at a range of matters including:

-- Electrical safety: Check of conduit placement, ingress protection, fuses, location and quality of DC isolators.
+- Electrical safety: Check of conduit placement, ingress protection, fuses, location, quality of DC isolators and the application of safety warning labels.

-- Equipment: Ensure PV modules and inverters are on approved products lists and are installed to ensure manufacturer's warranties are intact.
+- Equipment: Ensure PV modules, inverters, batteries and hot water products are on our eligible products lists and are installed to ensure manufacturer's warranties are intact.

 - System design and functionality: Making sure solar systems have been designed appropriately, for example, with correct sizing, aspect and shading tolerances, and are operating as expected.